(602) 248-0380

 Phoenix Workers’ Compensation Attorneys

 Crossman Law Offices, P.C., focuses on workers' compensation law.
-Our Phoenix-based practice is devoted exclusively to helping workers get benefits, and our attorney Avery Crossman has been certified by the State Bar of Arizona as a Specialist in Workers' Compensation
+Our Phoenix-based practice is devoted exclusively to helping workers get benefits, and our attorney Avery Crossman has been certified by the State Bar of Arizona as a workers' compensation specialist

 - Michelle F.